 Now, let's dive into a comparison between WordPress.com vs WordPress.org, by taking into account 5 main criteria: price, maintenance/security, customization, monetization, and marketing/SEO.

-In the end, I help you find out which version suits you best.
+By the end, I will help you find out which version suits your needs best.

 II – Pricing: what are the differences between WordPress.com and WordPress.org?